Guiribei/Guiribei/README.md

 check_out("pinned_projects");
 ```
 - 👾 I'm Guilherme
-- 🔭 Right now, working on some Go projects
+- 🔭 Currently working on some Go projects

 Feel free to get in touch whenever you need! 📧 guiribei@hotmail.com